 4. Landmine Row

 This exercise is another different way to train the lats.
 Here, you need a landmine setup.
 This is a unilateral exercise where you can focus on each side separately.
-If you have one side weaker than the other, then you should do this exercise.
+If you have one side weaker than the other, you should do this exercise.
 It is a compound movement and will target the same muscles.
-So another alternative option for you!
+So, another alternative option for you!

 Targeted muscles – Lats, rhomboids, traps, teres major